nesseratious/AR-Navigation/README.md

 - Floor: Text - Stores a localizable text that describes the floor of the room.
 The default value is "First Floor".

-- DebugMaterial: Material - Stores a material that will be applied to rooms mesh.
+- DebugMaterial: Material - Stores a material that will be applied to room's mesh.
 For debugging purposes only, it will be hidden in game.
 The default value is null.

 - Type: Enum - Stores a type of the room.
 Can be "Room", "Corridor", "Staircase" or "Other".
 The default value is "Room".